 A new window will open asking for your account type.
-Click the icon for “Pop.”
-This is often referred as POP3, the standard for receiving email.
+Click the icon for “POP.”

-In the settings page for the account, you will input “Incoming” and “Outgoing” mail servers.
+In the settings page for the account, you will enter “Incoming” and “Outgoing” mail servers.
 These are provided by your web host.
-In most cases, they will look something similar to, “mail.yourdomainname.com.”
+In most cases, they will be formatted like mail.ggexample.com.

-When setting up this information, you need to know what protocols you’re using for email.
-Although POP3 is often the standard, IMAP does offer speed and multi-device versatility.
+When setting up this information, you need to know which protocols you’re using for email, POP or IMAP.

 - Outgoing mail SMTP port: 465